grycap/im/doc/source/dashboard.rst

 * Log: Shows the error/contextualization log of the infrastructure.

+* Stop: Stops/Suspends all the VMs of the infrastructure.

+* Start: Starts/Resume previously stopped infrastructure.

 * Outputs: Shows the outputs of the TOSCA template.
 In case of private key of credentials it enables to download it as a file or copy to the clipboard.